Volume Two

 Ilya doubted her ears.

-The monsters were supposed to have been transported over a little later due to the results of those experiments conducted by other villages being released.
+The monsters were supposed to be transported in later, since the results of those experiments conducted by other villages had only just been released.

-Or even if they were in a rush to speed up its completion, there should have at least been some report about it.
+Even if they were rushing to speed things up, there should have been some kind of report about it.

-Perhaps there was a report of that happening sent to Frank and Hector?
+Maybe such a report had been sent to Frank and Hector?

-It wouldn't be strange for Ilya, a mere receptionist to have not received a report about it.
+It wouldn't be strange for Ilya, a mere receptionist, not to have received word.
 That's how it ordinarily would have been, after all.

-Using reason to hold back her impatience, Ilya was self-aware that her mind was calming down.
+Using reason to rein in her impatience, Ilya was aware that her mind was settling down.

 "Ilya…!
 Blair…!
 Blair, he's…!"